-Qiannan Guifei: Guifei means Imperial concubine; the term can be used generically for noble lady.
-Qiannan Guifei can be translated to "Noble Lady of Qiannan" (the place where it was originally cultivated).
+Quinnan Guifei: Guifei means Imperial concubine; the term can be used generically for noble lady.
+Quinnan Guifei can be translated to "Noble Lady of Quinnan" (the place where it was originally cultivated).
 The name refers to the elegant colors of the leaves.